Trip Summary and Itinerary Map

 Day 4: Hike in Tierra del Fuego, Depart Ushuaia

-We take National Route 3 from Ushuaia and stop at a Panoramic Point in the Beagle Channel.
-Then we get to Tierra del Fuego National Park and begin our trek to Acigami Lake, Pipo River and Ensenada Bay.
-We will walk for around 4.5km through forests and to various viewpoints of the Beagle Channel, Lapataia Bay (woody bay) and get a real feel for the surrounding mountain ranges.
+You will set off through National Route 3 from Ushuaia and stop at a Panoramic Point in the Beagle Channel.
+You'll arrive at Tierra del Fuego National Park and begin the trek to Acigami Lake, Pipo River and Ensenada Bay.
+The walk will be around 4.5km and will take you through mystic forests and to various viewpoints of the Beagle Channel, Lapataia Bay (woody bay); giving you a real feel for the surrounding mountain ranges.

 After you are dropped back at your hotel, enjoy the last few sights and sounds of Ushuaia before catching your transfer back to the airport or bus station at a time of your choice.